 - There are certain kinds of treatment that do not equate with specific injuries.
 Receiving treatment for psychological trauma after a minor accident with bruises is an example.
 If the treatment is not applicable, it will be questioned.

 - Certain attorneys and doctors frequently work together.
 This could crop up repeatedly.
 The adjuster might remember a link between them making a case they are involved in appear to be a planned attempt to file a claim and receive a settlement.

 Contact an Experienced Vancouver Personal Injury Lawyer

-If you have concerns about red flags, call (360) 693-2919 to speak to a Vancouver personal injury lawyer at The Law Offices of Loren Scott Etengoff.
+If you have concerns about red flags, call (360) 693-2919 to speak to a Vancouver personal injury lawyer at the Etengoff Pak Law Group.